FonderElite/Vulnerable-PHP-Form/README.md

 ## What is PHP?
 > According to wikipedia, PHP is a general-purpose scripting language geared towards web development.
 It was originally created by Danish-Canadian programmer Rasmus Lerdorf in 1994.
 The PHP reference implementation is now produced by The PHP Group.

+## Purpose of this project.
+I made this project because it gives me more knowledge of how vulnerable web-apps work and possibly give me more information concerning on how to exploit these common vulnerabilities.